tomoe-mami/weechat-scripts/urlselect/README.md

 This script will collect URL in a buffer and then present you with a prompt to select the URL (with Up/Down arrow key).
-Once you pressed Enter, the selected URL will be put into the clipboard.
+Once you pressed Enter, the selected URL will be put into the clipboard or [tmux][] buffer (depends on the active mode).
 Pressing Ctrl-C will cancel the URL selection.

 To be able to see the prompt and the selected URL, you must first add item `urlselect` into a bar.
 You might also want to bind a key for